 Having zoomies together is one way that friendly dogs can express their bond.
 Dogs may zoom together, zoom in intersecting circles, or come close to colliding in the midst of their play.
 It is also very common for dogs to steal something like a toy or a ball and then zoom around with it in order to get you or another dog to play with them.

 Have you ever noticed that your dog can’t ever seem to just lie down?
 They may circle, scratch, and otherwise seem to take forever getting settled on their bed or your couch.
-It doesn’t matter whether their scratching and pawing has any effect on the surface they’re about to lie on or not.
+It doesn’t matter whether their scratching and pawing have any effect on the surface they’re about to lie on or not.
 Some dogs may appear compulsive about this routine and circle many times before they lie down, regardless of what you do to make them comfortable.

 Dog behaviorists believe that the desire to circle before lying down is an inherited instinct that has been retained from their wolf ancestors.
 Dogs may turn in circles before they lie down because they know they need to put themselves in a certain kind of position in order to ward off a possible attack.

 Some wildlife observers believe that wolves sleep with their noses to the wind in order to pick up the first sense of any kind of threatening smell.
 Despite the fact that our dogs are not in danger of any kind of attack, they may still feel the desire to position themselves in a particular angle when they lie down.

 Wolves also scratch and circle in order to make their bed more comfortable.
 They may scratch away hot sand to make a cooler bed down below or dig a tight hole to hide in and prevent cold wind from getting to them as much.

 If your dog circles continuously, especially if they have a tendency of getting up and then circling before lying back down for only a brief period, it may be that your dog is in pain.
 Arthritis or hip or back problems can make it more difficult for your dog to lie down comfortably, so they may keep trying to get comfortable.